Dvpzs47/Dvpzs47/README.md

 - 👋 Hi,
--  I’m currently learning C# javascript
+-  I’m currently learning C#
 -  I’m looking to collaborate on building projects
 - 📫 How to reach me:Dvpzs47@gmail.com